michaeljklein/nil-passer/README.md

 ## Good

-This is the control: we provide the caller's location and the identity (function) block:
+This is the control: we provide the caller's location and the identity (function) block ([source](https://github.com/michaeljklein/nil-passer/blob/master/test/test_nil_passer.rb#L45)):

 ```
   def test_test_ignores_good_block